kolibri/chessbots/devblog/2018-08-05-soldered-motor-board-and-nfc-testing.md

 Lessons learned:
 - I need a third hand
 - Have a back view of the layout while soldering the back.
-- sweating like soldering can be frightening (drop of sweat drops.
+- sweating while soldering can be frightening (drop of sweat drops.
 First thought: OH NO, SOLDERING WIRE IS DROPPING ON MY KNEE, IT GONNA HURT)

 Stripboard layout:
 ![Stripbboard layout](./images/prototype_motor_controls_stripboard_layout.png "Stripboard layout")